treyhunner/treyhunner.github.com/source/_posts/2018-12-10-why-you-should-be-using-pathlib.markdown

 In this article I'm going to try to sell you on `pathlib`.
 I hope that this article will inspire you to **use Python's `pathlib` module pretty much anytime you need to work with files in Python**.

+**Update**: I wrote a follow-up article to address further comments and concerns that were raised after this one.
+Read this article first and then take a look at [the follow-up article here][follow-up].

 ## os.path is clunky

 The `os.path` module has always been what we reached for to work with paths in Python.